YurongYou/Monte-Carlo-Path-Tracer/README.md

 			[-view <position of viewpoint> <position of target>]
 ```
 * To render with MCPT, please toggle `-MCPT true`.
-* The frame is set to be 5 unit in front of the view point and not tilted.
+* The frame is set to be 5 units in front of the view point and not tilted.
 * The default size of the rendered image is `640x480`, and if specified in cli options, `height / width` should be `3 / 4`.